Kanawha Valley Campaign of 1862: Charleston and Ohio

 Camp Piatt was a Union outpost on the Kanawha River about 10 mi upriver (east) from Charleston.
-On September 12, Lightburn arrived at Camp Piatt, and he believed that about 8,000 Confederates were in the valley.
+On September 12, Lightburn arrived at Camp Piatt, and he believed about 8,000 Confederates were in the valley.
 He knew he was being pursued by Loring, and thought Major General John B. Floyd was moving his partisan force to a point downriver from Charleston (Coals Mouth) to cut off the Union retreat.
 More Union troops arrived at Camp Piatt throughout the rainy day.
 Siber's brigade crossed the Kanawha River near Camp Piatt, and Lightburn's command was reunited.

 Just after midnight (September 13), Lightburn's men began moving downriver to Charleston.
 The town's population for 1861 was about 1,500, and it was located on the Kanawha River and the James River and Kanawha Turnpike.
 On the downriver side of town, the Elk River empties into the Kanawha River, and travelers on the turnpike must cross the Elk River on a suspension bridge.
 Many of Lightburn's troops took a defensive position on the downriver (west) side of the Elk River, while the remaining troops took forward positions on the east side of the river.
 Union pickets began being driven back around 9:30 am.
 Loring's pursuing Confederate troops were led on the north side of the Kanawha River by Colonel John McCausland, and on the south side of the river by Brigadier General John S. Williams.
 Skirmishing began on the north side of the river about 1 mi from Charleston.
 On the south side, Williams used his artillery and sharpshooters against Union skirmishers.